 - Is there a severe infection, decay, cyst, etc?

 The common perception is that teeth removal, particularly wisdom teeth extractions, results in a patient heavily sedated, delirious, swollen, and in incredible pain for many days.

 It must be said this is possible — but not typical.
 Most tooth extractions are actually fairly unremarkable in terms of post-operative care.
 Antibiotics and over-the-counter pain medication are all that is needed in the majority of cases.
 Surgical extractions can require longer recovery times, especially due to the sedation or general anaesthetic, but simple extractions should be easily managed and quickly recovered.

 There can be various reasons why a tooth could be causing you some discomfort including such issues as wisdom teeth, decay, damage, improper growth or tooth positioning.

 It’s important to not ignore the pain or other symptoms as further delay could cause more complications and costs.

-Come into Enamel Dental Studio today for a consultation and we will help you select the best option to resolve your teeth issues.
+It might be time to find a local Brisbane dentist who can assist with your tooth extraction.
+Book an appointment today with Enamel Dental Studio for a consultation and we will help you select the best option to resolve your teeth issues.
 Our dental staff are highly trained and have many years of experience to help you be informed of the options and also ensure your tooth extraction process is as smooth and painless as possible.

 Please contact us directly on (07) 3841 6641 or email us at [email protected]